Best Best Reviews

 Key Features

-• Tertiary consumers (carnivores that eat other carnivores)
+• Tertiary consumers that feed on secondary consumers

 Pros